Vincent Astor: Early life

 Called Vincent, he was born in New York City on November 15, 1891.
 Astor was the elder child of John Jacob Astor IV, a wealthy businessman and inventor, and his first wife, Ava Lowle Willing, an heiress from Philadelphia.

 He graduated in 1910 from St. George's School in Middletown, Rhode Island, and attended Harvard College from 1911 to 1912, leaving school without graduating.
 In 1912 Vincent Astor's father, John Jacob Astor IV died on the Titanic and left him the biggest fortune at that time and made Vincent Astor one of the richest people in the world.

 Interests

 Like his father, Astor belonged to the New York Society of Colonial Wars.
-He served as commodore of the New York Yacht Club from 1928 to 1930.
+Having joined the U.S. Naval Reserve Force prior to America's entry to the First World War, he was called to active duty on April 7, 1917, and was later promoted to Lieutenant.
+As executive officer aboard the armed yacht USS Aphrodite he saw service escorting convoys and was aboard when she struck a mine on January 10, 1919.
+Subsequently, Astor was made commodore of the New York Yacht Club from 1928 to 1930.

 Astor was interested in trains.
 In the early 1930s, he established an estate in Bermuda which included a private narrow-gauge railway and union station with the Bermuda Railway.
 The estate is now divided among several private owners, none of whom are part of the Astor family.
 As recently as 1992, the remains of some of his rolling stock were visible.

+In 1937, Astor became the chairman and chief stockholder of Newsweek magazine.
+From 1940 to 1959, the magazine was headquartered at the Knickerbocker Building, built by his father.
+Astor remained the principal owner until his death in 1959.
+Two years later, The Washington Post Company purchased a controlling stake (59%) of Newsweek magazine from the Vincent Astor Foundation for $8 million.